Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Counterexamples

 \section{Counterexamples}

 We now come back to games that are potentially asymmetric.
 We already know that the PTE is always individually rational by definition, and we can also establish that some other inclusions are not true in general with a few counterexamples.
-The general inclusion diagramm of the PTE, minimax-rationalizability and individual rationality is shown on Figure \ref{fig-venn2}.
+The general inclusion diagram of the PTE, minimax-rationalizability and individual rationality is shown in Figure \ref{fig-venn2}.